George Pickett: Early career

 In 1859 Pickett was dispatched in command of Company D, 9th US Infantry, to garrison San Juan Island in response to discord that had arisen there between American farmers and the Hudson's Bay Company.
 The confrontation, known as the Pig War, was instigated when American farmer Lyman Cutler shot and killed a pig that had repeatedly broken into his garden.
-The pig belonged to the Hudson's Bay Company, and though Cutler was prepared to pay a fair price for the pig, the Company was not satisfied, insisting he be brought before the British magistrate, thus initiating the territorial dispute.
+The pig belonged to the Hudson's Bay Company, and though Cutler was prepared to pay a fair price for the pig, the Company was not satisfied, insisting he be brought before the British magistrate, thus marking an escalation of the territorial dispute.
 In response to the U.S. forces, the British sent a force of three warships and 1000 men.
 The British commander, Captain Geoffrey Phipps Hornby (H.M.S.
 'Tribune', 30 guns), demanded that Pickett and his men leave.
 Pickett declined, and the British officer returned to his frigate, threatening to land his own men.
 Pickett with his 68 men appeared to be fully prepared to oppose a British landing, ordering them into a line of battle near the beach.
 "Don't be afraid of their big guns," he told his men, "We'll make a Bunker Hill of it."
 Pickett's presence and determination prevented the landing, the British being under orders to avoid armed conflict with United States forces, if possible.
 Pickett had set up camp and his battery of cannon near the Hudson's Bay Company's Belle Vue Sheep Farm, and directly under the cannons of the British warship.
 Having this error pointed out to him, he moved the camp and battery a few miles north to high ground, to a spot overlooking Griffin Bay and the Strait of Juan de Fuca.
 After initial tensions passed the crisis was averted, both sides being unwilling to go to war over a pig.
 President James Buchanan dispatched Brevet Lieutenant General Winfield Scott to negotiate a settlement between the parties.

 There is also some controversy that Pickett and General William S. Harney, per General Granville O. Haller, maneuvered behind the scenes to provoke a war between the United States and Britain, to distract the North, allowing the South to seek independence or, as General George B. McClellan said, to unite the North and South.